markesos/aruba-ztp-imp/README.md

 # aruba-ztp-imp

-Small script to generate the variables file for the Zero-Touch-Provisioning template for ARUBA edge switches.
+Small script to generate the variables file for the Zero-Touch-Provisioning AirWave template for ARUBA edge switches.

 Tested with: